deryayigit/ceng-foundations/engineering-math/README.md

 # Engineering Mathematics

-Engineering Mathematics is not merely a collection of formulas.
+Engineering Mathematics is a structured framework that enables engineers to model, transform, analyse, and apply real-world systems through mathematical representations.
+The aim is to transform abstract mathematical structures into tools applicable to engineering problems.
-It is the structured framework that enables engineers to model, transform, analyze, and implement real-world systems through mathematical representations.
-The course includes Fourier series, Discrete Fourier Transform (DFT), Fast Fourier Transform (FFT), convolution and correlation operations, matrix analysis, determinant calculations, N-dimensional vector spaces, matrix rank, eigenvalue and eigenvector computation methods, and the numerical implementation of these concepts.
-The aim is to transform abstract mathematical structures into applicable tools for engineering problems.
+This course covers Fourier series, Discrete Fourier Transform (DFT), Fast Fourier Transform (FFT), convolution and correlation operations, matrix analysis, determinant calculations, N-dimensional vector spaces, matrix rank, eigenvalue and eigenvector calculation methods, and the numerical applications of these concepts.

 ## Repository Structure